sartoriusrex/polyglotist/README.md

 sudo docker-compose -f docker-compose.dev.yml up --build

 # if already built, you can just the above command without the --build flag
+# The backend serves from localhost:8080
+# You can access the frontend from localhost:3000

 #run typechecking before compiling
 npm run typecheck